Ajohnson-py/FaceNav/README.md

 ### Main features to come:

-- Add constant frame update time
+- Constant frame update time
 - Drag-and-drop functionality
 - Right-click functionality
 - A GUI allowing users to easily adjust the sensitivity of facial expressions and cursor speed